 For more intensity, apply black eyeshadow on the outer corner of the eye.
 It doesn’t have to be perfect, but it should deepen the eyes further.
 Next, create a winged eyeliner as sharp as possible.
 Now you can work on your lower lash line.
 Apply the same eyeshadows with the violet on top and the magenta below it.
 Lining the waterline is optional.

 3. Mauve Matte Eyes | Colorful Eyeshadow Tutorials

 Green eyes dazzle with pink, red, and purple eyeshadows.
 But if you want to use a combo of all those great colors, I highly suggest you use mauve.
 Mauve is a shade that looks great on the eyes as well as the lips.
-Now this look might be more subtle compared to all the other above, but I assure you that the color pay off is still something you’ll really love!
+Now, this look might be more subtle compared to all the other above, but I assure you that the color play is still something you’ll really love!
 Just follow the steps above to recreate this look.

-Still learning the ropes of eye makeup?
+Still learning the ropes of eyeshadow?
 Check out these great hacks and tips for makeup beginners from Brianna Fox: